Biden and McCarthy reach a final deal to avoid US default and now must sell it to Congress

 House Democratic leader Hakeem Jeffries of New York said on CBS' “Face the Nation” that he expected there will be Democratic support but he declined to provide a number.
 Asked whether he could guarantee there would not be a default, he said, “Yes.”

-A 100-strong group of moderates in the New Democratic Coalition gave a crucial nod of support on Sunday, saying in a statement it was confident that Biden and his team “delivered a viable, bipartisan solution to end this crisis” and were working to ensure the agreement would receive support from both parties.
+A 100-strong group of moderates in the New Democratic Coalition gave a crucial nod of support Sunday, saying in a statement it was confident that Biden and his team “delivered a viable, bipartisan solution to end this crisis.”

 The coalition could provide enough support for McCarthy to make up for members in the right flank of his party who have expressed opposition before the bill's wording was even released.